- Car Reviews

 The RSQ8 is an astonishing piece of engineering and you can feel the full might of the VW Group’s tech budget behind it.
 In isolation it’s hit its brief square on the nose – to be fast, loud and in-your-face – and possess a command over the forces of physics that’s remarkable.
 So, the question here isn’t whether it’s a good car, it’s whether driving one makes you a bad person.
 Unfortunately, that’s for you to decide.

-Its main undoing is another car it produces, the RSQ8’s better looking, leaner, more helpful sister the RS6.
-I get that some of you will groan and roll your eyes and point out it’s some kind of car journalism lore to bash fast SUVs and bathe fast estates in praise, but there’s a very good reason for that.
-The RS6 cost £8k less than the RSQ8, it weighs over 300kg less, it’s faster, it’s more fuel efficient, boot space is near as makes no difference the same and you won’t look like a Premiership footballer when you pull up in one.
+Its main undoing is another car it produces, the RSQ8’s better looking, leaner, more helpful sibling, the RS6.
+We get that some of you will groan and roll your eyes and point out it’s some kind of car journalism lore to bash fast SUVs and bathe fast estates in praise, but there’s a very good reason for that.
+The RS6 costs slightly less than the RSQ8, weighs over 300kg less, is faster, more fuel efficient, boot space is near as makes no difference the same and you won’t look like a Premier League footballer when you pull up in one.
+Your move.